 Find cheap flights to Turkey

-- Turkey is pretty warm all year round making it an excellent candidate for a last-minute, winter sun holiday.
-As the colder months are out of peak time, you're almost guaranteed cheap flights.
+- Turkey is relatively warm all year round, making it an excellent candidate for a last minute winter sun holiday.
+As the colder months are out of peak tourist season, you're almost guaranteed cheap flights.

 - You'll most likely fly into Turkey's main holiday airports in Dalaman, Antalya, or Bodrum.
-There are many airlines, flying from across the UK, so you'll have your pick on where to travel from.
+There are many airlines flying from across the UK to Turkey, so you'll have your pick on where to travel from.

 - Flights take around four hours so you won't have to wait long to start your sunny holiday in Turkey!

 If you're after a flight to Turkey then you're probably thinking about all those stunning beach resorts on the Mediterranean and Aegean coasts!
 Spanning Asia and Europe, this amazing country has even more to offer, including a wealth of historical ruins, cultural attractions and more.
 So why not book yourself on a flight and explore Turkey's many secrets?
 Oh, and lie on a beach as well.

 If you're planning on soaking up some of the Turkish sunshine, keep your eye on the prices.
 June, July, August and September are the most popular, and school holidays in particular push the prices higher.
 Expect weather to be scorching at the height of summer - make sure to take plenty of sun cream!
 Flights to Turkish beach resorts such as Izmir, Gumbet and Kusadasi land into Bodrum on the Aegean coast, or fly direct to Antalya or Dalaman on the Mediterranean coast for resorts such as Icmeler, Side, Marmaris and Alanya.